 After you decide how big you want your lounge to be, it’ll be time for you to start assembling it.
 And the first thing that you’re going to want to put into your lounge area is plenty of seating since it’s going to serve as a place for people to sit down.

 Most couples begin by picking out a large couch that they can put at the centre of their lounge.
-The couch will really set the tone for the entire lounge and help define the space, so you should spend some time considering some different options.
+The sofa will set the tone for the entire salon and help define the space, so you should spend some time considering some different options.

 Surround the Couch with Bean Bag Chairs

-This is where your lounge will really start to take shape!
+When you fill your room with beanbag chairs, it will immediately start to take shape!
 Once you’ve put your large couch into the proper position, you’re going to want to surround it with lots of other seating options for your guests.

 There are lots of advantages of using bean bag chairs in your wedding lounge.
 Here are just a few of them: